OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

 When the project variables contain values marked 'sensitive', their values will not be exported.
 The variable will be created with an empty value, and you can then modify the variables manually, typing in the new sensitive values once you have imported the project.
 If the variable already exists on a re-import and has a value, the value will be kept.
 :::

-## Exporting a release, or range of releases
+## Exporting a release, or range of releases {#Export-Exportingarelease,orrangeofreleases}

 The following options are required when exporting releases.